Meghan from Trinidad and Tobago talks about her time on the campus based programme

-The date of the first residential weekend will be 14 - 16 September 2012.
+The first residential weekend will be on 19-21st September 2014

 Learning is assessed through a written assignment at the end of each module.
 The assignments for the first two modules on the programme are essays, addressing an issue that is of practical and intellectual significance to the student.
 Students are expected to draw on the literature and their own experience to support their arguments.
 The third assignment in the first year is a project module where the student undertakes and writes up a piece of reflective practice.
 These first three modules form the ‘core’ and are compulsory for an award to be made in Autism (Children).
 The three modules are sequential; information in Modules 2 and 3 building on the earlier units and the modules must be taken in sequence.